delirehberi/php7-symfony/README.md

 # Preconfigured development environment for Symfony

-This docker file based official php docker file and includes some required extensions for Symfony development.
+The Symfony Docker Image is based official PHP-FPM docker file and it including several required and a few optional extensions for Symfony.
+Also, this docker image contains `composer` tool.

-I used PHP-FPM as default so this docker file runs php-fpm.

-You can change default pool configuration with mounting your pool configuration to that point `/usr/local/etc/php-fpm.d/www.conf`
+You can create `www.conf` file for customized pool configuration and then you can mount it to the image with this path: `/usr/local/etc/php-fpm.d/www.conf`.

-# Tags
+# Available Tags

 - delirehberi/php7-symfony:7.1
 - delirehberi/php7-symfony:7.2
 - delirehberi/php7-symfony:7.3
+- delirehberi/php7-symfony:7.4

 # Included Extensions and Tools: